Multiscale matrix pencils for separable reconstruction problems: Numerical illustrations

 From the 4 samples $F_0, F_1, F_2, F_3$ we obtain through Theorem 7

 The new method clearly provides both an automatic guess of the number of peaks and a reliable estimate of the signal parameters, all from only 20 samples.
 What remains to be done is to investigate the numerical behaviour of the method on a large collection of different input signals, which falls out of the scope of this paper where we provide the mathematical details.
-Among other things, it is known that in difficult cases the use of the SVD decomposition is only reliable numerically when a larger number of samples is provided \cite{Cu.Ts.ea:fai:18}.
-Other intricacies, which have been studied in the exponential case \cite{Cu.Le:how:20}, are the subject of future work.